TD Bank Business Loans Review

 Businesses looking for something more versatile than a one-time term loan may prefer to establish a line of credit.
-Though the amount of money you can access with a line of credit at once is often smaller than it would be with a term loan, you can draw upon your line of credit as frequently (or infrequently) as you want so long as the total amount you’ve borrowed remains under your credit limit.
-You only pay interest on the amount you’ve drawn upon.
+Though the amount of money you can access with a line of credit at once is often smaller than it would be with a term loan, you can draw on your line of credit as frequently (or infrequently) as you want so long as the total amount you’ve borrowed remains under your credit limit.
+You only pay interest on the amount you’ve drawn.

 These are the terms and fees for TD Bank’s SBA loans:

 |Borrowing amount:||$250,000 – $5 million (SBA 7(a) business and real estate loans)|

 No maximum for 1st mortgage, $5.5 million for 2nd (SBA 504 loans)

 |Interest rate:||See current rates|